omadahealth/SlidePager/README.md

 ### Usage

 Look at the example app for a live example on how to use the library.
+If you want to use the classic SlidePager, use the SlidePagerAdapter to populate your views.
+If you want to use the chart SlidePager, use the SlideChartPagerAdapter to populate your views.

 #### In XML: